Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Empirical application

 \subsection{Comparison with experimental estimates}

-The present analysis follows \citet{LaLonde1986}, \citet{dw99}, \citet{smith_reconciling_2001}, \citet{smith_does_2005} and \citet{abadie_bias-corrected_2011} (among others) in using a non-experimental sample to estimate treatment effects of the NSW program.
-A major question in this literature has been whether a non-experimental sample can be used to obtain the same results (or, at least, results that are the same up to sampling error) as estimates based on the original experimental sample of individuals who were randomized out of the NSW program.
-In the experimental sample, the difference in means between the outcome for the treated and untreated individuals is $1.794$.
-Treating this estimator as an estimator of the CATT, the (unconditional) robust standard error is $0.670$ and non-robust standard error is $0.632$.\footnote{If we treat the difference-in-means estimator as an estimator of the ATT (which also coincides with the ATE), the robust and non-robust standard errors are $0.671$ and $0.633$, respectively.}
+The present analysis follows, among other, \citet{LaLonde1986}, \citet{dw99}, \citet{smith_reconciling_2001}, \citet{smith_does_2005} and \citet{abadie_bias-corrected_2011} in using a non-experimental sample to estimate treatment effects of the \ac{NSW} program.
+A major question in this literature has been whether the non-experimental sample can be used to obtain results that are in line with the estimates based on the original experimental sample of individuals who were randomized out of the \ac{NSW} program.
+In the experimental sample, the difference in means between the outcome for the treated and untreated individuals is $1.79$.
+Treating this estimator as an estimator of the \ac{CATT}, the (unconditional) robust standard error is $0.64$; treating it as an estimator of the \ac{PATT} (which also coincides with the \ac{PATE}), it is $0.67$.

-The estimates in \Cref{nsw_results_table_Amain_C1} based on the optimal and the matching estimators are slightly lower, although the distance between the estimate and the experimental estimate is much smaller than the worst-case bias.
-Consequently, all of the difference between the estimates can be explained by the bias alone.
-The large value of the worst-case bias also suggests that the goal of recovering the experimental estimates from the NSW non-experimental data is too ambitious, unless one imposes substantially stronger smoothness assumptions.
+The estimates in columns (1) and (2) of \Cref{nsw_results_table_Amain_C1} are slightly lower, although the difference between them and the experimental estimate is much smaller than the worst-case bias.
+Consequently, all the difference between the estimates can be explained by the bias alone.
+The large value of the worst-case bias also suggests that the goal of recovering the experimental estimates using the current non-experimental dataset is too ambitious, unless one is willing to impose substantially stronger smoothness assumptions.
 Furthermore, differences between the estimates reported here and the experimental estimate may also arise from (1) failure of the selection on observables assumption; and (2) the sampling error in the experimental and non-experimental estimates.